pySRURGS/pySRURGS/README.md

 ## Getting Started

 It's a python3 script.
-Just download it and run it via a terminal.
+Download it and run it via a terminal.

 ### Prerequisites